Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Results and Discussion

 Clusters grouped variables that were sensitive to the same factors.
-However, this did not entail that these factors affected those variables in the same way: for example, $sNO_3(60cm)$ and $NH_4(GW)$ were grouped together in cluster 4 as they both had a high sensitivity to the lateral transmissivity of soil (factor C), while $sNO_3(60cm)$ decreased and $NH_4(GW)$ increased with increasing C.
+However, this did not entail that these factors affected those variables in the same way: for instance, soil $NO_3$ amount between 0 and 60 cm depth ($sNO_3(60cm)$) and $NH_4$ concentration in groundwater ($NH_4(GW)$) were grouped together in cluster 4 as they both had a high sensitivity to soil lateral transmissivity (factor C), while $sNO_3(60cm)$ decreased and $NH_4(GW)$ increased when the level of factor C increased.

-In broad terms, model outcomes were mostly affected by the hydrological characteristics of soil and management ($i.e.$ type of fertilization).
-Interaction terms had significant effects on the detailed sensitivity analyses of every outcome, but they were less important for spatially- and temporally-aggregated outcome variables.
-The model resolution did have a significant effect on some model outcomes, comparable to the effect of other input factors.
-The horizontal resolution of the model (A) had a significant effect on several variables, but only for some regions of the landscape and not at the aggregated level.
-The vertical resolution (B) had a significant impact on two spatially- and temporally-aggregated variables: $sNH_4(60cm)$ and $NO_3(GW)$.
+In broad terms, model outputs were mostly affected by the hydrological characteristics of soil and management ($i.e.$ fertilization type).
+Interaction terms had significant effects on the detailed sensitivity analyses of every output, but they were less important for spatially- and temporally-aggregated output variables.
+The model resolution did have a significant effect on some model outputs, comparable to the effect of other input factors.
+The horizontal resolution of the model (A) had a significant effect on several variables, but only for some areas of the landscape and not at the aggregated level.
+The vertical resolution (B) had a significant effect on the two spatially- and temporally-aggregated variables soil $NH_4^+$ amount between 0 and 60 cm depth and $NO_3^-$ concentration in groundwater.